-When we lost our Bella and Hurricane within two months of each other, I was devastated.
+When we lost both our dogs within two months of each other, I was devastated.
 I didn’t know life without a dog, and while my husband was ready to enjoy the freedom of not being responsible for yet another living thing, I missed it.
 Like, a lot.

-I whined about it on Facebook and to friends.
-I cried about it in our quiet house when the kids were at school.
+I whined about it on Facebook and to friends who were kind enough to try and ease the pain/get me to shut up with special gifts for dog lovers like me.
+I cried about Bella and Hurricane in our quiet house when the kids were at school.
 I talked about nothing else to my husband who, understandably, was ready to muzzle me.
 Realizing he was not my ally, I quietly joined Petfinder, an online database of animals who need homes.
 Hundreds of furry faces began showing up in my inbox.